OpenSILEX/docs-community-dev/docs/localInstallation.md

   # how the process runs
   processManagement:*
 ```
-(In classical case newline should be line 29)
 This line is not an obligation, in default mode mongodb runs as fork (i.e. as a deamon) but I prefer force it by *fork: true* for no doubt.

 **Note**<br/>